VincentJ711/gce-elastic-docker/README.md

 - `prototype.on_start(): Promise` denotes when a task has started. it will never reject.

 ### INodeCreateTasks
-The following tasks are executed in the order you see.
+The following tasks are executed in the order you see when a `Node` is being created.

 ```
 {